 With its vast tangles of wild flowers, a cascading concrete stream that goes on forever, grass you can sit on, and the longest slide in Paris, Parc de Belleville is not your typical Paris park.

-Although the park is a bit of Metro ride from the center, it's worth it to see your kids clamber up the modern climbing wall and run free.
+Although the park is a bit of Metro ride from the center of things, it's worth it to see your kids clamber up the modern climbing wall and run free.
 Be sure to take in the view of Paris and the Eiffel Tower from the plaza area on top of the park.

 One of the prettiest parks in Paris, Parc Monceau is set in the luxurious 8th Arrondissement and features plenty of places to walk, a children's carousel, swings and a concession stand right out of the 19th century.
 Your kids can order up hot chocolate, crêpes and ice cream while you admire all the beautifully-dressed Parisian children.

 What to Do in Paris While You're There

 • First-Timers Guide to Paris…